-- be seeking AA or AS have a high school diploma or a GED (see Ability to benefit below)
+- be seeking AA, AS, or BS, have a high school diploma or a GED (see ability to benefit below)

 - be seeking the vocational/technical certificate receive a passing score on an independently administered examination approved by the U.S. Department of Education, or meet other standards established by the state and approved by the U.S. Department of Education. (see Ability to benefit)